South Hero Historical Society

 Click here for a link to the Islander Newspaper article with details about the event.

-Click here for the link to the video of the Champagne presentation The Champagne family has shaped South Hero and Grand Isle for more than a century.
+The Champagne family has shaped South Hero and Grand Isle for more than a century.
 Their legacy continues both nearby as Andrea continues her real estate centure and Bill fufills his duties as the local 'Pumpkin Man'and in Colorado and Virginia where Teresa is a business owner and Nancy is a top-notch manager.